Krytax-24/Slithering-Serpent-Classic-Snake-Game/README.md

 # Slithering Serpent: Classic Snake Game
- The Game is pure made using HTML, CSS and JS only.
+ The Game is purely made using HTML, CSS and JS only.

 # Screenshots